ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 Interactions with existing language or compiler features:

-- Fully qualified import with hidden declarations are not affected: with ``import Data.Maybe hiding (mapMaybe)``, using ``Data.Maybe.mapMaybe`` should not be valid.
+- Fully qualified imports with hidden declarations are not respected.
+With ``import qualified Data.Maybe hiding (mapMaybe)``, using ``Data.Maybe.mapMaybe`` is valid.
-- Modules available through multiple package will be disambiguated using the PackageImports extension.
+  If necessary, it might be possible to handle this case by adding extra checks to the new qualified name lookup implementation.
-- Only unknown fully qualified names will be affected.
+- Only unknown fully qualified names are affected, the other language or compiler features are left unchanged.
+  In particular, typeclass imports are not changed.
+With ``Data.Generics.Labels.Field'``, the Field instance of Symbol from the generic-lens package is not imported
+  The user still needs to add ``import Data.Generics.Labels ()``.

 Costs and Drawbacks
 -------------------
-TBD: estimate development and maintenance costs.
+The development cost should be minimal because the feature is already implemented for GHCi.

 This extension may improve the language's learnability for novice users by:

 - Reducing the length of code samples, and,
 - Simplying new module usage, e.g. for one-off experiments and temporary annotations.

+The drawbacks are:

-The main drawback is that the extension may reduce the readability of a module: its external requirements would no longer be explicitly listed in the import section.
+- It may reduce a module's readability: its external requirements would no longer be explicitly listed in the import section.
+- It may complicate changing modules dependencies order.
+- It makes it harder to swap out dependencies for ones with similar interfaces but different implementations.

 Alternatives